UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 startDEBrowser()

+For more information on installing DEBrowser locally, please consult our Local Install Guide.

-Once you've made your way to the website, you will be greeted with this tab on the left:
+Once you've made your way to the website, or you have a local instance of DEBrowser running, you will be greeted with this tab on the left:

 .. image:: debrowser_pics/input_tab.png
 	:align: center

 To begin the DESeq process, you will need to select your Data file (CSV format) to be analyzed using DESeq.
-If you do not have a dataset to use, you can use this `demo set`_ or you can select to use the built in demo by clicking on the 'Load Demo!'.
+If you do not have a dataset to use, you can select to use the built in demo by clicking on the 'Load Demo!'.
+To view the entire demo data file, you can download this `demo set`_.

 .. _demo set: http://bioinfo.umassmed.edu/content/workshops/material/data.tsv

+For more information about the input file, please visit our DESeq/DEBrowser tab within Readthedocs.
-Once you've selected your file and the upload has completed, you will then be shown the samples listed within your file uploaded as well as multiple options.
+Once you've selected your file and the upload has completed, you will then be shown the samples listed within your file uploaded as well as a few options.

 .. image:: debrowser_pics/file_load.png
 	:align: center